substance/legacy-docs/substance/tutorial/content.md

 ## Implementation

 Now take a glance at the `convert.js` utility.
-That's all you need for a simple conversion tool, by just delegating work to the Substance.Converter.
+That's all you need for a simple conversion tool, by just delegating the hard work to the Substance.Converter, and of course Pandoc.

     var fs = require('fs');
     var Converter = require("substance-converter");